Maine Fire Chiefs Association Professional Development

 The Maine Fire Chiefs Association and MFSI collaborated to create the Maine Fire Chiefs Workshop in 2013.
 The workshop was developed with a goal to provide current, new and aspiring fire chiefs with an understanding of important considerations for the delivery of fire protection services in their community.
 The workshop provides information to assist in the management and leadership of a fire department in Maine.

-• Legal Aspects of Fire Protection (Module 1)
+• Module 1: Legal Aspects of Fire Protection

-• Professionalism and Politics (Module 2)
+• Module 2: Professionalism and Politics

-• Fire Chief’s Role in Leadership (Module 3)
+• Module 3: Fire Chief’s Role in Leadership

-• Financial Management and Planning (Module 4)
+• Module 4: Financial Management and Planning

-• Fire Chief’s Role in Coaching, Counseling and Correcting (Module 5)
+• Module 5: Fire Chief’s Role in Coaching, Counseling and Correcting

-• Training, Safety and Risk Management (Module 6)
+• Module 6: Training, Safety and Risk Management

-• Incident Management (Module 7)
+• Module 7: Incident Management

-• Community and Media Relations (Module 8)
+• Module 8: Community and Media Relations

 Class size: 12 minimum/24 maximum

-Disclaimer to Course Participants: This course was designed as an educational rather than a legal tool for current and aspiring Fire Chiefs.
+Disclaimer: This course was designed as an educational rather than a legal tool for current and aspiring Fire Chiefs.
 Course participants are strongly encouraged to contact legal counsel for your respective jurisdiction regarding legal matters.

-New Executive Chief Officer
+New Executive Chief Officer Program

-Fire Chief Tom Higgins being recognized as 2018 Chief of the Year | Credit: Evan Belanger
+Pictured: Fire Chief Tom Higgins recognized as 2018 Chief of the Year.
+Credit: Evan Belanger

 The New Executive Chief Officer is a program produced by the National Fire Academy intended to develop managerial, leadership, and administrative skills for first-time executive chief officers (fire chiefs) and others who desire a leadership position within their agency.
-New Executive Chief Officer is delivered in either a six-day format or the more popular module format consisting of sixteen-hour classes typically offered over three weekends.
+Topics include:

 • Leadership and management